gurinina/2025_IntroR_and_RStudio/lessons/08-introR-data-wrangling2.md

 metadata[c(1,3,6), ]
 ```

 For larger datasets, it can be tricky to remember the column number that corresponds to a particular variable.
-(Is celltype in column 1
-or 2? oh, right... they are in column 1).
-In some cases, the column/row number for values can change if the script you are using adds or removes columns/rows.
 It's, therefore, often better to use column/row names to refer to extract particular values, and it makes your code easier to read and your intentions clearer.

 ```r
 # Extract the celltype column for the first three samples
 metadata[c("sample1", "sample2", "sample3") , "celltype"]
 ```

-It's important to type the names of the columns/rows in the exact way that they are typed in the data frame; for instance if I had spelled `celltype` with a capital `C`, it would not have worked.

 If you need to remind yourself of the column/row names, the following functions are helpful: